Sukabumi Regency: Formation

-On January 13, 1815, under the British rule, the Tjikole Viceregency renamed as Soekaboemi Viceregency.
+On January 13, 1815, under the British rule, the Tjikole Viceregency was renamed as Soekaboemi Viceregency.
 The name Soekaboemi was proposed by a Dutch surgeon and plantation owner named Dr. Andries de Wilde, who owned a plantation and resided in the viceregency.
 The origin of the name came from the combination of two Sanskrit words, Soeka (happiness, likely) and Boemi (earth, land).
 Thus Soekaboemi could be translated as "Likable Land".

-In 1921, by the decree of Governor General Dirk Fock, Tjiandjoer Regency was divided into two regencies which were Tjiandjoer and Soekaboemi regency, effective from June 1, 1921.
+In 1921, by the decree of Governor General Dirk Fock, Tjiandjoer Regency was divided into two regencies, Tjiandjoer and Soekaboemi regencies, effective from June 1, 1921.
 The first regent of Soekaboemi was R. A. A. Soerianatabrata, who also held position as Sukabumi's last viceregent.
 He held this position until 1930.
 From 1926 to 1931, Soekaboemi served as the capital of the short-lived West Priangan Residency.

 Geography

-The regency borders the Cianjur Regency in the east, Bogor Regency in the north, Lebak Regency in the west, and the Indian Ocean in the south.
+The regency borders the Cianjur Regency in the east, Bogor Regency in the north, Lebak Regency (of Banten Province) in the west, and the Indian Ocean in the south.